 This page introduces the semantic primitives of IEML, or building blocks, from which IEML elements are built: S, B, T, U, A, E. In order to give IEML an optimal computability, Pierre Lévy had to use the smallest possible number of elementary meaning units.
-But this constraint conflicts with the need to get enough meaning units (3,000) in the dictionary for the language to be expressive enough.
-Indeed, it is impossible to generate several thousands of diverse meaning units just by combining the letters of a small semantic alphabet.
+But this constraint conflicts with the need to get enough words (3,000) in the dictionary for the language to be expressive enough.
+Indeed, it is impossible to generate several thousands of diverse words just by combining the letters of a small semantic alphabet.
 The solution to this problem is the following.

 - We are going to use six semantic elements, represented by capital letters.
 The semantic primitives are:

 S (sign), B (being), T (thing), U (virtual), A (actual), and E (emptiness).